UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Introduction

+\item[(2)] \textit{\textbf{Different feature preference}}: The transformer in DETR mainly focuses on spatial localization learning.
+Specifically, the transformer is used to translate the instance-level information of the image into coordinates.
+As for the self-attention in the decoder, it performs a NMS-like mechanism to suppress duplicated bounding boxes.
+However, existing pretext tasks are designed for image instance-based~\cite{he2020momentum,chen2020simple,grill2020bootstrap} or cluster-based~\cite{cao2020parametric,caron2018deep,asano2019self} contrastive learning.
+These contrastive learning methods mainly focus on feature discrimination rather than spatial localization. \end{itemize}

-Inspired by the great success of unsupervised pre-training in natural language processing~\cite{devlin2018bert}, we aim to unsupervisedly pre-train the transformers of DETR on a large-scale dataset (\eg ImageNet), and treat object detection as the downstream task.
-The motivation is intuitive, but existing pretext tasks seem to be impractical to pre-train the transformers of DETR.
-To overcome this problem, we propose \textbf{Unsupervised Pre-training DETR (UP-DETR)} with a novel unsupervised pretext task named \textbf{random query patch detection} to pre-train the detector without any human annotations --- we \textit{randomly} crop multiple \textit{query patches} from the given image, and pre-train the transformers for \textit{detection} to predict bounding boxes of these query patches in the given image.
-During the pre-training procedure, we address two critical issues as follows: \begin{itemize}
+As analyzed above, we need to construct a spatial localization related task to pre-train the transformer in DETR.
+To realize this idea, we propose an Unsupervised Pre-training DETR (UP-DETR) with a novel unsupervised pretext task named \textbf{random query patch detection} to pre-train the detector without any human annotations --- we \textit{randomly} crop multiple \textit{query patches} from the given image, and pre-train the transformer for object \textit{detection} to predict the bounding boxes of these query patches in the given image.
+During the pre-training procedure, we address two critical issues as follows:

-\item[(1)] Multi-task learning: Object detection is the coupling of object classification and localization.
-To avoid query patch detection destroying the classification features, we introduce \textbf{frozen pre-training backbone} and \textbf{patch feature reconstruction} to preserve the feature discrimination of transformers. \item[(2)] Multi-query localization: Different object queries focus on different position areas and box sizes.
-To illustrate this property, we propose a simple single-query pre-training and extend it to a multi-query version.
-For multi-query patches, we design \textbf{object query shuffle} and \textbf{attention mask} to solve the assignment problems between query patches and object queries. \end{itemize}
+\begin{itemize} \item[(1)] \textit{\textbf{Multi-task learning}}: Object detection is the coupling of object classification and localization.
+To avoid query patch detection destroying the classification features, we introduce the \textbf{frozen pre-training backbone} and patch feature reconstruction to preserve the feature discrimination of the transformer.
+In our experiments, we find that the frozen pre-training backbone is the most important step to preserve the feature discrimination during the pre-training.

+\item[(2)] \textit{\textbf{Multi-query localization}}: Different object queries focus on different position areas and box sizes.
+There is a NMS-like mechanism between different object queries.
+Considering this property, we propose a \textbf{multi-query patch} detection task with attention mask. \end{itemize}